dshanley/contentcamel.io/hugo/content/job-openings/marketing.md

 ### Additional Information

-Forestry.io began in early 2016 and since then the team has:
+Content Camel began in early 2016 and since then the team has:

 * Built a novel product that went viral on Hacker News and Product Hunt
 * Acquired thousands of users from around the world